Kademi/keditor/docs/custom_component.md

      },

      /**
-      * Function will be called for getting content of component from method of KEditor "target.keditor('getContent')"
+      * Function will be called for getting content of component from method of KEditor `target.keditor('getContent')`
       * @param {jQuery} component This component is cloned from original component.
 So you can do anything with it, event deleted
       * @param {KEditor} keditor KEditor instance which is calling this function
       * @return {String}